biosustain/sanger-sequencing/README.rst

 .. summary-end

-You can fine the complete documentation at: https://sanger-sequencing.readthedocs.io.
+You can find the complete documentation at: https://sanger-sequencing.readthedocs.io.

 Copyright
 =========